bronson/SublimeTextSettings/Packages/RubyTest/README.md

 -------------------
 Below features can be enabled by editing `RubyTest.sublime-settings`

+- RVM / RBENV auto detect (thx to @bronson) - feature is disabled by default, but if you enable it then be sure that your settings file is configure to use `bundle exec` (refer to https://github.com/maltize/sublime-text-2-ruby-tests#bundler-support)
+  `"check_for_rbenv": true`
+  `"check_for_rvm": true`

 - Save on Run - if enabled then all files will be automatically saved before running the test `"save_on_run": true`